 Alexandria Bartholomew.
 Don’t get into the garbage.

-More than likely, you will end up shortening to “Alex or Bart.”
+More than likely, you will shorten it to “Alex or Bart.”
 Alex.
 Don’t eat the cat poop from the litter box.

 Try out names with high frequencies, like Snoopy or Sparky.
-Try calling those names out loud.
+Then, try calling those names out loud.
 Stand out in the middle of the street you live on and yell as loud as you can “Snooooooopyyyyyyyyyy” or “Spaaaaaaarrrrrrkyyyyyyy.”
-That’s just practice when your dog is running down the street and pretends not to hear you.
+That’s just practice when your dog runs down the road and pretends not to hear you.
 You will find out how your neighbors respond.

 Suppose you plan to train your dog to learn commands like sit or rollover.
 Avoid names like frit or hangover.
 These names have similar sounds, and the dog won’t know what you want him or her to do.
 They tend to hear the frequency of the word than the actual name.
 Try it sometime.
 Rover-Dover.

-Adopting an older dog may be a challenge to change their name.
-Try names that sound similar to the same name.
-Try names with vowels that sound the same.
+Adopting an older dog may be a challenge to change its name.
+First, try names that sound similar to the same name.
 Dogs tend to recognize the same vowels.
 Like Bazell to Hazell

-Picking a name that you will be calling out in public is something to think about.
+Picking a name, you will be calling out in public is something to think about.
 Naming your dog, Freddie Krueger, might not be the best thing at the dog park.
 Names like Max or buddy are more popular, and you could have other dogs responding to your call.